MikeCroall/OMDbPlot/README.md

   ```
   and choose your mode.

-6. make a cup of tea and get some biscuits, data collection will take a while.
+6. make a cup of tea and get some biscuits, data collection will take a while, though all data collected will be saved for lightning quick plotting next time!

-7. marvel at how consistent average movie statistics have been over the past 10 years.
+7. marvel at how consistent average movie statistics have been over the past 10 years (average rating, at least).

 ##Package Dependencies